Authentic Lessons for 21st Century Learning

 45 Minute(s)

-When students finish Why-Lighting the first document, bring the whole class back together and display slide 7.
-Call on several groups to share some of the ideas that they highlighted and why.
+Bring the whole class back together and display slide 7.
+Call on multiple groups to share out some of the ideas they highlighted along with their reasoning.

-Ask student groups to read through the farewell address once.
-Then, as students read through the farewell address again, ask students to use the Why-Lighting strategy to highlight important information that helps them answer the question “What does it mean to be a good citizen of our democracy?”
-Tell students that, for any information they highlight, they must make notes in the document margins explaining their reasoning.
-If you think it would be helpful to provide your students with additional structure for this activity, consider asking them to have at least three (or a different number of your choosing) Why-Lights with annotations.
+Have student groups read President Obama’s farewell address and ask them to Why-Light information in the document that helps them answer the question “What does it mean to be a good citizen of our democracy?”
+Tell student that, for each piece of information they highlight, they must make notes in the document margins explaining the reasoning behind why you highlighted each piece of info.
+If you think that it would be helpful to provide students with additional structure for this activity, consider asking them to include at least three (or another number of your choosing) Why-Lighted annotations.

-When students finish Why-Lighting the first document, bring the whole class back together and display slide 9.
-Then call on several groups to share some of the ideas that they highlighted and why.
+Bring students back together as a whole class and display slide 9.
+Call on several groups to share some ideas that they highlighted and why.

 Display slide 11.
-Give students a few minutes to discuss how they would answer their selected question.
-Have a representative from each group summarize what their group discussed for the whole class.
-Summarize this discussion by reviewing and synthesizing major points that students have brought up in discussion throughout this part of the lesson.
+Allow student groups a few minutes to discuss how they would answer their selected questions.
+Invite a representative from each group to summarize what their group discussed for the whole class.
+Summarize the discussion by reviewing and synthesizing major points discussed in this part of the lesson.

-At this point, you might choose to move to the next section of the lesson.
-Alternatively, if you would like students to record their responses on the handout in addition to discussing their answers, have students return to their seats to do so.
-Students can use the space provided in the document packet to record their responses.
-It is recommended that student responses be at least four complete sentences; however, you may wish to adjust these expectations.
-Communicate clearly with students about what you expect their responses to look like.
+At this point, you may choose to move to the next section of the lesson.
+Alternatively, you may choose to have students record their responses to the questions on the handout in addition to the discussion.
+Consider encouraging students to record responses of at least four complete sentences in the space provided in the packet, however, you may wish to adjust these expectations.
+Clearly communicate with students about your expectations for their responses.

 Explain